Exlll/ConfigLib/README.md

 ### Declaring configuration types

-To declare a configuration type, either define a record or annotate a class with `@Configuration` and make sure that it has a no-args constructor.
-The no-args constructor can be set `private`.
-Inner classes (i.e. the ones that are nested but not `static`) have an implicit synthetic constructor with at least one argument and are therefore not supported.
+To declare a configuration type, either define a Java record or annotate a class with `@Configuration` and make sure that it has a no-args constructor.
+The no-args constructor can be `private`.
+Inner classes (i.e. the ones that are nested but not `static`) have an implicit synthetic constructor with at least one argument and are, therefore, not supported.

 Now simply add components to your record or fields to your class whose type is any of the supported types listed in the next section.
 You can (and should) initialize all fields of a configuration